Suranovasua/Parking-System/README.md

 2. **Real-Time Availability:**
    Stay informed with real-time updates on parking space availability.
 Our app provides live information on vacant spots, helping you make informed decisions and avoid unnecessary delays.

-3. **Secure Cash Transfers:**
-   We understand the importance of secure transactions.
-Our Parking System App incorporates a robust payment gateway, allowing users to transfer cash seamlessly and confidently.
-Your financial information is protected, ensuring a safe and secure payment process.

 4. **Notification Alerts:**
    Receive timely notifications, including booking confirmations and reminders, to enhance your overall parking experience.
 Stay informed and in control throughout the entire process.